 Turns out, The Pioneer Woman’s hometown is also home to a number of great bed and bath properties.
 We have done our best to spend the night in as many as possible.
 Each property is unique and provides an individual experience.
 Every place we’ve stayed in Pawhuska has also been exceptionally clean, managed by friendly people, and has reasonable prices.
 If you’re planning a visit to Pawhuska, we encourage you to book a place in town instead of settling for a chain hotel in another city.
 Finding a place to stay in Pawhuska gives you the real experience of life in Osage County and the hospitality there is second to none.

-Here’s a rundown of the many wonderful places to stay in Pawhuska.
+Here’s a rundown of the some of wonderful places to stay in Pawhuska.

 The 1930’s craftsman-style house is perfect for a weekend getaway or even a longer time exploring Pawhuska and Osage County.
 Sit and relax on the porch with a cup of coffee or a glass of wine.
-Enjoy some time relaxing in the living room and catching up on your favorite TV shows.
-Stream a movie using the excellent high-speed internet provided.
+Enjoy some time relaxing in the living room and catching up on your favorite TV shows or stream a movie using the high-speed internet provided.

 Feel like trying out a recipe?
-The house has a full kitchen stocked with basic spices and all the pots, pans and utensils you’ll need to prepare a delicious meal.
+The house has a full kitchen stocked with basic spices and all the pots, pans and utensils you’ll need to prepare and eat a delicious meal.

-While it only has one bathroom, we equipped two of the bedrooms with desks, make-up mirrors, hair dryers, and outlets to make getting ready easier.
+Postcard Place can sleep up to six people with a king, queen, and two XL twin beds.
+It has one bathroom and two of the bedrooms are equipped with desks, make-up mirrors, hair dryers, and outlets to make getting ready easier.